isu-digital/isu-thesaurus/pages/vocab.md

 permalink: /vocab/
 ---

-# Vocabularies
+# Vocabulary List

-List of vocabularies, or sets of terms, which link to a page about each vocabulary.
+Alphabetical list of vocabularies, which link to pages about each vocabulary.

 {% capture letters %}{% for item in site.data.vocabulary-sources %}{{ item.title | slice: 0 | capitalize }};{% endfor %}{% endcapture %}
 {%- assign uniqueLetters = letters | split: ';' | uniq | sort -%}